 Civics typically come to a junkyard in a few different ways: private owners, towing companies, insurance companies, or through salvage vehicle auctions.

-When they come in from a private owner more often then not the vehicle isn’t running.
+When they come in from a private owner more often than not the vehicle isn’t running.
 Sometimes the owner tried to fix it, threw parts at it, and junked it anyway.

 Fluids like gas, oil, wiper fluid, and anti-freeze all get drained.
 Anti-freeze and wiper fluid are commonly containerized and resold, where gas and oil are recycled.
 When a junkyard pulls parts they take out pieces like batteries and alternators they tend to corrode quickly when sitting outside.
 Some yards might even pull the engine out of a Civic, rebuild it, and then sell it with a warranty.
 This is particularly true now for classic VTec engines.